Tasting Table: Here are the Sipping Rums to Pop Open this Summer

-Fermentation: The distillery uses a number of yeasts for the bulk of our molasses fermentation.
-Their sugar cane fermentation is however, completely natural.
-Their yeasts are propagated in stainless steel tanks and then used to inoculate the wash.
+Fermentation: The distillery uses a number of yeasts for the bulk of the molasses fermentation.
+The yeasts are propagated in stainless steel tanks and then used to inoculate the wash.
 These yeasts have been carefully selected for their flavor profile and their efficiency in converting sugar into alcohol.
-Fermentation takes place at temperatures of up to thirty four degrees celsius for 24-30 hours.
-We control the length and temperature of fermentation to give a balance of congeners which give the rums their unique flavour.
-Sugar cane fermentations can take up to four days as we prefer a natural process.
+Fermentation takes place at temperatures of up to thirty four degrees Celsius for 24-30 hours.
+The length and temperature of fermentation is controlled to give a balance of congeners, which give the rums their unique flavor.

 The Continuous (Coffey) Still (commissioned 1985)

 The John Dore Pot Still (commissioned 1998)